 The age of compulsory English education in our country has also lowered, but the significance of the early start is very much misconstrued.
 This is done merely to follow current foreign language trends and not for the sake of easier second language acquisition.
 Most importantly, proper early English language instruction exists only in theory.
-The teachers are not educated enough to be able to plan and conduct a quality lesson and most of them do not comprehend the basics of foreign language teaching methodology.
+The teachers are not educated enough to plan and conduct a quality lesson, and most of them do not comprehend the basics of foreign language teaching methodology.

-After considering all these factors, changes and implementations in the global education system, as well as our own education system, we can conclude that we are barely in the beginning phase when it comes to enhancing the early language instruction.
-The demands are immense but the education system capacities are far too low.
-We still need to see the full potential of early second language acquisition, hopefully in the not so distant future.
+After considering all these factors, changes, and implementations in the global education system and our own education system, we can conclude that we are barely in the beginning phase when it comes to enhancing early language instruction.
+The demands are immense, but the education system capacities are far too low.
+Therefore, we still need to see the full potential of early second language acquisition, hopefully in the not-so-distant future.

-If you open the Padlet board shared below, you will see a lot of videos and resources shared by Joan Khan Shin, the author of the TEYL coursebook for teachers.
+If you open the Padlet board shared below, you will see many videos and resources shared by Joan Khan Shin, the author of the TEYL coursebook for teachers.
 You can use all the materials to revise and study further.
-I hope that the resources can help TEYL teachers learn more about second language acquisition at an early age.
+I hope that the resources can help TEYL teachers learn more about second language acquisition early.

 - Savic, V. (2018).
 Introduction to Teaching English to Young Learners, PPT

 - Shin, J. K. & Crandall, J. (2014).
 Teaching Young Learners English: From Theory to Practice.
 Boston: Heinle ELT, Cengage Learning.